Spectral Embedding via Chebyshev Bases for Robust DeepONet Approximation: Results

 where $c_1,c_2,c_3\sim\mathcal{N}(0,0.3^2)$.
 Each realization is evolved numerically using a stable explicit finite-difference scheme with upwind discretization of the advective term and centered stencils for diffusion.
 Trajectories exhibiting numerical instabilities (NaNs or $\|u\|_\infty>5$) are discarded and resampled.
 This procedure yields a final dataset of $1250$ stable space-time solutions on a grid of $N_x=N_t=100$ points.

 The learning task is to approximate the nonlinear operator

 mapping each initial state to its full temporal evolution.
 This provides a natural testbed for comparing DeepONet, FEDONet, and the proposed SEDONet under non-periodic conditions where Chebyshev embeddings are expected to offer an advantage.

-Figure~\ref{fig:burgers_l2_error} reports the relative $\ell_2$ error over 128 unseen test samples.
-DeepONet exhibits the highest error (6.19\%), followed by FEDONet (4.47\%), while SEDONet achieves the lowest mean error at \textbf{3.98\%}, reflecting its ability to better resolve boundary-layer dynamics and non-periodic structures.
+Figure~\ref{fig:burgers_l2_error} reports the relative $L^2$ error over 128 unseen test samples.
+DeepONet exhibits the highest mean error ($5.69\%$), followed by FEDONet ($4.47\%$), while SEDONet achieves the lowest mean error of $\mathbf{3.89\%}$.
+This corresponds to improvements of $31.6\%$ over DeepONet and $13.0\%$ over FEDONet, demonstrating the effectiveness of the proposed Chebyshev embedding for the non-periodic Burgers' equation.

-We can see that a test example is shown in Figure~\ref{fig:burgers_best_sample}, that shows that DeepONet reconstructs only the coarse dynamics and visibly smooths the steep gradients.
-While the FEDONet improves this behavior but still struggles near sharp regions.
-Finally our proposed architecture SEDONet provides the closest match to the ground truth, accurately tracking gradient steepening and advective transport without introducing any kind of oscillations or excessive smoothing.
+Figure~\ref{fig:burgers_best_sample} presents a representative test example, which shows that DeepONet reconstructs only the coarse dynamics and visibly smooths the steep gradients.
+While the FEDONet improves this behavior, it still struggles near sharp regions.
+SEDONet provides the closest match to the ground truth, accurately tracking gradient steepening and advective transport without introducing any kind of oscillations or excessive smoothing.

-Spectral plot investigatives in Figure~\ref{fig:burgers_spectrum} further highlight the performance gap, that show that DeepONet underestimates high-wavenumber energy, indicative of its spectral bias toward smooth, low-frequency reconstructions.
+The spectral analysis shown in Figure~\ref{fig:burgers_spectrum} further highlights the performance gap, which shows that DeepONet underestimates high-wavenumber energy, indicative of its spectral bias toward smooth, low-frequency reconstructions.
 Also, FEDONet partially mitigates this effect through Fourier embeddings but remains limited by the non-periodic domain.
-Finally, SEDONet shows the closest agreement with the exact energy spectrum throughout the dissipative range, demonstrating that Chebyshev-based embeddings provides a more appropriate basis for operator learning on bounded intervals.
+SEDONet shows the closest agreement with the exact energy spectrum throughout the dissipative range, demonstrating that Chebyshev-based embeddings provide a more appropriate basis for operator learning on bounded intervals.

+A similar Chebyshev-degree ablation study is performed for Burgers' equation to assess the sensitivity of the proposed embedding for nonlinear transport-dominated dynamics.
+Figure~\ref{fig:burgers_degree} shows that increasing the Chebyshev degree progressively reduces the test error before reaching a stable regime at higher polynomial orders.
+This indicates that richer polynomial representations improve the approximation of nonlinear transport dynamics.

 Overall, the Burgers' experiments confirm that SEDONet provides a stronger inductive bias for non-periodic PDEs than both DeepONet and FEDONet.
 Its improved boundary handling, sharper spatial reconstructions, and more accurate spectral behavior collectively demonstrate the value of Chebyshev spectral embeddings in non-periodic operator learning.